tilpner/includedir/README.md

 * [x] Wrapping API around the phf map, to abstract away additional features
 * [x] Compression, with optional crate "flate2"
 * [x] Reading from source files for debug builds
-* [ ] Tested on non-Linux platforms.
-Passthrough won't work on Windows, the rest should.

 ## Example